Logo

 25 Facts About Cecil Day-Lewis

-Cecil Day-Lewis, often written as C Day-Lewis, was an Irish poet and Poet Laureate from 1968 until his death in 1972.
+Cecil Day-Lewis, often written as C Day-Lewis, was an Anglo-Irish poet and Poet Laureate of the United Kingdom from 1968 until his death in 1972.

 2.

-Cecil Day-Lewis wrote mystery stories under the pseudonym of Nicholas Blake.
+Cecil Day-Lewis wrote mystery stories under the pseudonym Nicholas Blake, most of which feature the fictional detective Nigel Strangeways.

 3.

-Cecil Day-Lewis is the father of actor Sir Daniel Day-Lewis, and documentary filmmaker and television chef Tamasin Day-Lewis.
+Cecil Day-Lewis was the father of actor Daniel Day-Lewis, and documentary filmmaker and television chef Tamasin Day-Lewis.

 4.